jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 group audio chat.
 This is almost always a terrible experience.
-Without body language, it is near impossible to tell when someone is about to start speaking and, as a result, there are awkward pauses while everyone waits for someone else to speak and there are times when multiple people try to speak at the same time.
+Without body language, it is near impossible to tell when someone is about to start speaking and, as a result, there are awkward pauses while everyone waits for someone else to speak and everyone speaks over each other.
 It is terrible.

 This is why I recommend using video chat.
-Video conferences allow you to see the other people on the call and allows you to pick up on physical cues.
-These cues make vastly improve communication in the meeting.
+Video chats let you to see the other people on the call and this allows you to pick up on physical cues.
+These cues vastly improve communication in the meeting.

 ### Co-located attendees should use their own device